Extinction of experience

 We’re hoping there’s a sweet spot.
 One where VR can provide therapeutic experiences, but also build connections to nature which foster pro-environmental behaviours and a desire to explore and discover in the real world.
 Increasing ‘screen-time’ is seen as a leading cause of extinction of experience, perhaps we could use virtual nature as a way to reach those who have already disconnected themselves.

 The Virtual Nature project will work with a wide range of people to start tackling some of these questions.
-Vitally, it will listen to and learn from ‘virtual nature visitors’, developing an understanding of the issues which user believe are important.
+Vitally, it will listen to and learn from ‘virtual nature visitors’, developing an understanding of the issues which users believe are important.